ITT-25/assignment-02-dsp-realdegrees/README.md

 2. Make a `ooouuuiii` sound (low to high pitch) to emulate `Key.UP`
 3. Make a `iiiuuuooo` sound (high to low pitch) to emulate `Key.DOWN`

+Button presses are only triggered when a specific frequency range is covered by the incoming audio stream.
+This range defaults to `150 Hz` and can be adjust using the `-r` parameter.
+Lower values result in higher sensitivity but might gie wrong inputs while high values result in very low sensitivy and could lead to the sound not triggering a key press.

 The button presses are emulated using `pynput` and are broadcasted to the entire system.
 You can **omit** the `-d` flag to run the program in the background.
 Use the `-v` flag for frequency logs.